lelandbatey/CS-223-WSUTC/Homework02/cs223-homework02-handwritten_explanation.md

 # Additional Questions:

 1. Under both the feed and pet sections, there is a reference to "sorting the animals" by various metrics.
 Given that the internal "sort" structure might not matter, I assume this sorting is for presentational purposes.
 Am I correct that that happens as part of the `"print the animals by their current order"` under Speak?
+    - This is correct.
+There must be an internal order maintained for use during printing.

 2. Are we supposed to read the CSV over the stdin through redirection?
+    - We'll be reading the CSV from within the program.
+We'll have the file name passed in on the command line.

 3. If things are searched case-insensitively, does the case of the output (`DOG, FIDO IV, 15, 9, 185, 5`) matter?
 In fact, does the case of any of the output matter?
+    - The printing is als case-insensitive.